 3. A player can only be registered to one Basketball Manitoba roster at a given time.

-4. Only players appearing on a Basketball Manitoba registered team will be provided access to the Basketball Manitoba Accident and Liability coverage.
+4. Only players appearing on a Basketball Manitoba-registered team will be provided access to the Basketball Manitoba Accident and Liability coverage.

-6. Teams can add new players to their roster to carry as many as 15 players but cannot do so at the expense of an existing player and cannot with players already committed to another roster as detailed in point #2.
+6. Teams can add new players to their roster to carry as many as 15 players, but cannot do so at the expense of an existing player and cannot with players already committed to another roster, as detailed in point #2.

 PLAYER ELIGIBILITY APPEAL PROCESS

 3. The Appeals Committee will rule on the issue and may bring in other members of the Board of Directors whose portfolios or backgrounds may pertain to the issue to collect information and interpretations.
 Additional information may be requested from the protesting party or other parties by the Appeals Committee.
-If the appeal is found in the favour of the appealing group, the deposit will be refunded.
+If the appeal is found in favour of the appealing group, the deposit will be refunded.

 4. The Appeals Committee must render a decision within 14 days of receiving the appeal, submitting a report in writing to all parties involved.
-All polices will remaining in effect throughout the appeals process.
+All polices will remain in effect throughout the appeals process.

-5. Any decision(s) made by the Appeals Committee is final and will take effect immediately.
-Failure to comply with the decision(s) made will see the group in question lose their ‘member in good standing’ status with Basketball Manitoba and void all insurance coverage.
+5. Any decision(s) made by the Appeals Committee are final and will take effect immediately.
+Failure to comply with the decision(s) made will see the group in question lose their 'member in good standing’ status with Basketball Manitoba and void all insurance coverage.

 TIMELINES / DEADLINES

-3. October 31.
+2. September 30.
 Membership expires after one year (regardless of when the initial membership

 was paid).

-5. December 31.
+4. December 31.
 The last date a club can operate an open tryout for a program before the 3rd Friday of August of the next year.

-6. March 15.
+5. March 15.
 All club team rosters are ‘frozen’ for the remainder of the year.
 If the team is in other Basketball Manitoba Sanctioned Leagues, the team must respect the roster freeze guidelines as defined by that league, whose policy will take precedence over any statements here.
-Teams will not be able to add or transfer players to their rosters that are currently registered on other Club Teams.
+Teams will not be able to add or transfer players to their rosters who are currently registered on other Club Teams.
 New, unaffiliated (non-registered) players can still be added to rosters, but not at the expense of players already on the roster.
 Appeals to this statement are to be made by using the procedures as outlined above.

-7. Tournament Registration Form.
+6. Tournament Registration Form.
 Club Teams hosting a tournament in Manitoba must have the tournament registered and approved 15 days prior to the start of the tournament.

 BLACKOUT TOURNAMENT / EVENT REGISTRATION DATES